powerofknowing/adfsec/adf-security-baseline.md

 * IF running IR in Azure VM, leverage Azure Virtual Machine Inventory to automate the collection of information about all software on Virtual Machines.

 ### 6.7: Remove unapproved Azure resources and software applications
-* If running Integration Runtime in an Azure Virtual Machine, Azure Automation provides complete control during deployment, operations, and decommissioning of workloads and resources.
+* IF running IR in Azure VM, Azure Automation provides complete control during deployment, operations, and decommissioning of workloads and resources.
 * Change Tracking can be used to identify all software installed on Virtual Machines.

 ### 6.8: Use only approved applications